Sustainable International Business

 The knowledge domain of the research centre is focused on supporting internationally-oriented small to medium-sized enterprises (SMEs) and multinationals in Limburg in making their ambitions more sustainable.
 The goal of the research centre is to give SME managers tangible insight into both internal and external sustainable aspects, which they can take into consideration in the strategic decision-making of their business.

 On Friday 20 May 2022, Dr. Ir.
-Nikos Kalogeras will be installed as Professor (lector) of the Research Centre for Sustainable International Business (SIB) of Zuyd University of Applied Sciences.
+Nikos Kalogeras was installed as Professor (lector) of the Research Centre for Sustainable International Business (SIB) of Zuyd University of Applied Sciences.

 Vision and mission